abhinavsinha001/spark/docs/sql-data-sources-load-save-functions.md

 You can also manually specify the data source that will be used along with any extra options that you would like to pass to the data source.
-Data sources are specified by their fully qualified name (i.e., `org.apache.spark.sql.parquet`), but for built-in sources you can also use their short names (`json`, `parquet`, `jdbc`, `orc`, `libsvm`, `csv`, `text`).
+Data sources are specified by their fully qualified name (i.e., `com.pubmatic.spark.sql.parquet`), but for built-in sources you can also use their short names (`json`, `parquet`, `jdbc`, `orc`, `libsvm`, `csv`, `text`).
 DataFrames loaded from any data source type can be converted into other types using this syntax.

-Please refer the API documentation for available options of built-in sources, for example, `org.apache.spark.sql.DataFrameReader` and `org.apache.spark.sql.DataFrameWriter`.
+Please refer the API documentation for available options of built-in sources, for example, `com.pubmatic.spark.sql.DataFrameReader` and `com.pubmatic.spark.sql.DataFrameWriter`.
 The options documented there should be applicable through non-Scala Spark APIs (e.g. PySpark) as well.
 For other formats, refer to the API documentation of the particular format.